Ecosystem Health Figures

 Last updated: 01/2022

 Regional Trends in Water Quality

-- In 2019, levels of acid neutralizing capacity (ANC), a key indicator of aquatic ecosystem recovery, have increased significantly from 1990 in lake and stream sites in the Adirondack Mountains, New England, and the Catskill mountains.
-In the central Appalachian region, sites with increasing ANC remain low at 11 percent (although up from 6 percent in 2018).
-Excessive precipitation in 2019 potentially contributed to the smaller number of streams with increasing ANC in the region.
+- In 2020, levels of acid neutralizing capacity (ANC), a key indicator of aquatic ecosystem recovery from acidification, have increased significantly from 1990 in lake and stream sites in the Adirondack Mountains, New England, and the Catskill mountains.
+In the central Appalachian region, sites with increasing ANC remain low at 10 percent.

 Ozone Impacts on Forests